ymoslem/Adaptive-MT-LLM-Fine-tuning/README.md

 ## Fine-tuning Mistral 7B

-We used QLoRA for efficient fine-tuning with 4bit quantization, with Hugging Face Transformers more details are in the [paper]([url](https://arxiv.org/abs/2312.12740)) and the notebook [Mistral-Fine-Tuning-Adaptive-MT.ipynb](Mistral-Fine-Tuning-Adaptive-MT.ipynb)
+We used QLoRA for efficient fine-tuning with 4bit quantization, with Hugging Face Transformers.
+You can find more details in the [paper]([url](https://arxiv.org/abs/2312.12740)) and the notebook [Mistral-Fine-Tuning-Adaptive-MT.ipynb](Mistral-Fine-Tuning-Adaptive-MT.ipynb)

 ## Inference